 A12: Paragraph A4 states "... the accounting should be based on the substance of the transaction, regardless of whether it takes the form of an amendment, or rider to the contract or the issuance of a new contract in a contract exchange."
-Where modification to the contract terms is effected by a contract exchange, and could be an alternate to modifying the existing contract or adding a rider, the SOP requires these be treated as internal replacements.
-It is expected the company would, through its administrative and systems procedures, be able to identify substantially all policies that have been or are in the process of being exchanged.
-For example, there are statutory policyholder disclosures required for certain contract replacements, and certain tax preferential transfer procedures required (e.g., "1035" exchanges).
+Where modification to the contract terms is effected by a contract exchange, as an alternative to modifying the existing contract or by adding a rider, the SOP requires that these be treated as internal replacements.
+The company would need to be able to identify substantially all policies that have been or are in the process of being exchanged in order to meet the requirements of SOP 05-1.

 Q13: Certain reductions in benefits required by state law or regulation are not considered internal exchanges.
-Does this apply as well to other official directives such as court ordered modifications?
+By analogy, would changes as a result of other official directives such as court ordered modifications be considered internal exchanges?

-A13: Paragraph 10 of the SOP states that partial withdrawals, surrenders, or reductions in coverage are not internal replacements where these occur either by terms as of inception of the contract, or "if required by state law or regulation, at terms in effect when the reduction is made."
+A13: Paragraph 10 states that partial withdrawals, surrenders, or reductions in coverage are not internal replacements where these occur either by terms as of inception of the contract, or "if required by state law or regulation, at terms in effect when the reduction is made."
 The SOP appears to endorse the concept of substance over form, for example, stating in paragraph A4 that "the legal form of a modification should not determine the accounting applicable to the transaction and the accounting should be based on the substance of the transaction."
-It thus appears that other official directives, for example, federal versus state law, or state bulletin versus state regulation, could be equally applied.
+Some actuaries conclude from this that other official directives, for example, federal law or state bulletins, should be viewed in a similar manner.
 Other official directives might include court ordered changes such as remedies to policyholders for market misconduct, or court ordered revised benefits under a structured settlement case, or state approval of a health plan rate increase where the company must provide the policyholder the option of paying either the higher premiums or unchanged premiums but with reduced benefits.
 It would appear important that in all these cases, "the terms in effect when the reduction is made" should be as set by the official directive and not by the company.